TechSavantis/polisparalela/site/content/thinks/what-is-responsive-design.md

 ## In conclusion

-We’re passionate about the future of the web here at *Tomango*.
+We’re passionate about the future of the web here at *Polis Paralela*.
 Responsive design is not just for the future, it’s for now.
 Taking your website into the mobile realm makes your company accessible to all.